bobschrag/clolog/README.md

 ?  - Manifest distinction between failure (no match) and exhaustion (no assertions).

 - Potential enhancements to robustness and scale

-  - Offer to retract any assertion(s) subsumed by a new assertion.

   - Error-check user/application inputs more pervasively.